eggOnion/my-test2/README.md

 ## Addition Component (Child)

->Callback functions & Event handlers were used.
+>Callback functions & Event handlers are being used here.

 It recevied the data from the Calculator Component(Parent) and apply the business logic.